eclipse-theia/theia-website/src/docs/theia_ai.md

 #### Thinking Mode for Claude

-Theia AI provides support for Claude's "thinking mode" when using Sonnet-3.7.
+Theia AI provides support for Claude's "thinking mode" (extended thinking).
 By setting a custom request parameter—either globally or for a specific chat session—you can instruct the model to "think more."
 This is particularly useful for more difficult questions and shows its strengths when using agents like the Architect or Theia Coder on complex coding tasks.

 The corresponding request settings looks like this: